hashintel/hash/apps/hashdotai/blog/028_financial-simulation-toolbox.md

 const behavior = (state, context) => {
         state.trades = []

-  //Check each neighbour, and each item in the neighbours portfolio context.neighbors().map(n => {
+  // Check each neighbour, and each item in the neighbours portfolio context.neighbors().map(n => {
     if (n.portfolio){
       for (p of n.portfolio){

-        //Make trades completely at random
+        // Make trades completely at random
         if (Math.random() < 0.001){

-          //Decide the trade quantity and trade direction at random var trade = p;
+          // Decide the trade quantity and trade direction at random var trade = p;
           trade.quantity = hstd.stats.normal.sample(0,1);